Q: What’s your best piece of advice for readers looking to improve their marketing?

 We’ve seen that every marketer who sets out with a clear and documented business case, is able to show content marketing ROI.

-Q: What was the inspiration for your book?
+Q: What was the inspiration for The Content Formula?

 We hear the question of content marketing ROI more than any other.
 So my co-author Liz Bedor and I did a webinar in 2015 to provide very practical tips and calculations to prove content marketing ROI.
 And we had more than 1,000 people attend and nearly a dozen of them asked us to write the book.
 So we took it as a sign.